<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>&#160; Precision and Safety with Reliable Concrete Mixer Discharge Chutes The final stage of the concrete delivery process is the discharge.
 Ensuring that concrete is poured accurately and safely requires high-quality equipment.
 Concrete mixer discharge chutes and extension chutes are the critical interface between the mixer truck and the placement site.
 For operators in South [&#8230;]</p>

-<p>The post <a href="https://nsimbi.web.za/concrete-mixer-discharge-chutes-and-extension-chutes/">Concrete Mixer Discharge Chutes and extension Chutes</a> appeared first on <a href="https://nsimbi.web.za">NSIMBI Engineering Solutions</a>.</p>
+<p>The post <a href="https://nsimbi.web.za/concrete-mixer-discharge-chutes-and-extension-chutes/">Concrete Mixer Discharge Chutes and Extension Chutes</a> appeared first on <a href="https://nsimbi.web.za">NSIMBI Engineering Solutions</a>.</p>

 ]]></description>